Your Goal: Aware of whole breath, free from directed thinking & doubt.

 If tension in your throat or thinking is present but you remain aware of your body / breathing then there is no need to give them any attention.

-Simply acknowledge that they are there in the background and return to finding the pleasure of letting go in your body and breathing, allowing these other experiences to be in the background like being aware of a child playing with toys in another part of the room.
+Simply acknowledge that they are there in the background and return to finding the pleasantness of letting go in your body and breathing, allowing these other experiences to be in the background like being aware of a child playing with toys in another part of the room.

 Question: For reference, my experience of GOSS: I feel a distracting tension or thought.
 Notice that “I” didn’t create it or put it there.
 I let go of it (like a physical and mental muscle relaxing), which sometimes can happen quickly or can take a few seconds or attempts.